We are delighted to share that the following artists have been awarded residencies for the upcoming season of the Open Studios Project 2019/2020:

 - Te Manaia Jennings (Rotorua)

 About the Project:

 The Open Studios Project is a summer artist residency programme run by The Arts Village.
 The residency has been delivered since 2011 and focuses on providing artists with studio space, materials and a broad brief for projects that engage the community and extend on their arts practice.
 With the help of our key funders, we have supported 38 artists in residence at The Arts Village during this time.

 The aims of the project are:

-The project will this year award residencies to three artists who will share a studio as their own working space over the six week time period from mid-December 2017 to January 2018 .
-They will each receive a materials grant and a stipend to support their living costs during the six weeks.
+The project will this year award residencies to at least three artists who will share a studio as their own working space over the six-week time period from mid-December 2018 to January 2019 .